mark-watson/SwiftAI-book/manuscript/intro.md

 You will want to use the [Swift Package Manager documentation](https://github.com/apple/swift-package-manager/blob/main/Documentation/Usage.md) for reference.

 We will be generating executable projects and library (with a sample main program) projects.
-The commands for generating an executable application project are:
+The commands for generating the stub for an executable application project are:

 {linenos=off}
 ~~~~~~~~